glotzerlab/hoomd-blue/INSTALLING.rst

     $ ccmake .

 After changing an option, press ``c`` to configure, then press ``g`` to generate.
-The Makefile/IDE project is now updated with the newly selected options.
-Alternately, you can set these parameters on the command line with ``cmake``::
+The ``Makefile`` is now updated with the newly selected options.
+You can also set these parameters on the command line with ``cmake``::

-    cmake $HOME/devel/hoomd -DENABLE_CUDA=on
+    cmake $HOME/devel/hoomd -DENABLE_CUDA=ON

 Options that specify library versions only take effect on a clean invocation of CMake.
 To set these options, first remove ``CMakeCache.txt`` and then run CMake